-Other early contributors who had important influence on my thinking included Paul Hawken, particularly his work The Ecology of Commerce; Ed Freeman, with his important book Strategic Management: A Stakeholder View; John Elkington, with his concept of the "triple bottom line," first published in Cannibals With Forks, and professors Dick Vietor and Forest Reinhardt at the Harvard Business School, who produced most of the early teaching cases on environmental management and business in the early 1990s.
+Commerce; Ed Freeman, with his important book Strategic Management: A Stakeholder View; John Elkington, with his concept of the "triple bottom line," first published in Cannibals With Forks, and professors Dick Vietor and Forest Reinhardt at the Harvard Business School, who produced most of the early teaching cases on environmental management and business in the early 1990s.

-Two other faculty members also deserve special mention for inspiring me to pursue this path: Professor Paul Shrivastava, of Bucknell University, and Professor Tom Gladwin (then at NYU, now at Michigan).
+Two other faculty members also deserve special mention for inspiring me to pursue this path: Professor Paul Shrivastava, now at Concordia University, and Professor Tom Gladwin, now at the University of Michigan.
 In my view, Paul and Tom were the academic pioneers in this area.
 They were both working this space before most others in business schools even gave it a second look.
-Like C. K. Prahalad, Paul and Tom provided both the example and encouragement that led me to take the bold step of dedicating my professional life to this topic.
+Like C.K.
+Prahalad, Paul and Tom provided both the example and encouragement that led me to take the bold step of dedicating my professional life to this topic.
 It was the best decision I ever made, and I am tremendously thankful to both of them.

-Were it not for two other people, it would have never been possible to successfully develop the Corporate Environmental Management Program (CEMP) at Michigan, a dual-degree program between two previously disconnected entities.
+Were it not for two other people, it would have never been possible to successfully develop the Corporate Environmental Management Program (CEMP) at Michigan, a dual-degree program between two previously disconnected entities (now the Erb Institute's Dual Masters Program).
 Garry Brewer, who came to Michigan from Yale as the Dean of the School of Natural Resources and Environment in 1990, and Joe White, who became the new Dean of the Business School at the same time.
 Garry Brewer, in particular, was instrumental in forging the relationship between the two schools and helping to secure the early support for the program.
 Without the commitment of Garry and Joe, the CEMP Program would have never happened.
 Both also helped me to better understand the challenges and opportunities in attempting to bring these two worlds together.